Director: Sidney Lumet

 An enormous ransom was paid.
 Tragically, the child's lifeless body had later been found.
 There had been two kidnappers.
 One escaped but the mastermind of the evil plot, Cassetti, had seemingly fled the country and disappeared.

 The tragedy of the Daisy Armstrong case had made headlines around the world and left behind a string of tragedies.
 The little girl's mother, overcome with grief, had died.
 Her father committed suicide because he was too distraught over the loss of his child and wife to go on.
 Little Daisy's maid, at one time falsely accused of being involved in the kidnapping, also had killed herself.
 It seemed that everyone connected with the murder of this innocent child had experienced such grief that it changed their life forever.

-All except Casetti.
-After committing the heinous crime and collecting the ransom, this heartless and cruel man had changed his identity and, as Ratchett, had used his ill-gotten gains to travel throughout Europe.
+All except Cassetti.
+After committing the heinous crime and collecting the ransom, this heartless and cruel man had changed his identity and, as Rachett, had used his ill-gotten gains to travel throughout Europe.
 He'd gotten away with kidnapping and murder and caused the death of others but he had gone unpunished.
 Unpunished that was, until he boarded the Orient Express.

 Now, Cassetti was dead, brutally stabbed in a bizarre and puzzling manner, and Poirot knows that among his rich and famous fellow passengers on the train, he must find Cassetti's murderer.